gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - Out-of-scope for this feature would be the ability to run builds using the composite definition from the IDE or the command-line.
 - How will transitive dependencies be handled?
 The whole composite needs to be taken into account for resolution, so we can no longer delegate to the individual `ProjectConnection`s.
 What if the Gradle version building the composite does not match the Gradle version of one of the composed projects?
 - What if the user wants to opt out of the workspace concept for a project?
+- There might be non-Gradle projects in the workspace that conflict with names in the Gradle projects.
+How will we pass this information to the deduping algorithm?